 Within two years an eleven mile long ditch was constructed to provide water to work the rich placer ground in the area.
 Soon rich placer deposits were discovered in all three major river drainages of Southwest Oregon; the Rogue, Applegate, and Illinois River all contained rich deposits, along with thousands of miles of creeks that fed the major river systems.
-Althouse Creek, one of the richest areas in the region, was said to have been prospected by over 10,000 men for the first decade after the initial discovery of gold there.
+Althouse Creek, one of the richest areas in the region, was said to have been prospected by over 10,000 men in the first decade after the initial discovery of gold there.
 Many of the miners to explore the region were men who had come to Northern California a few years prior, but arrived too late and were unable to find rich ground that had not already been claimed.

-Originally named Table Rock City because of the view of two mesa about 10 miles away, Jacksonville emerged from the mining campsites and thrived to become the county seat and the largest city in Oregon.
-Settlers coming west on wagon trains found the Rogue Valley to be a desirable place to establish land claims and earn a living as farmers and ranchers. acksonville was once the largest town in Oregon Territory, then the 2nd largest in the state.
+Originally named Table Rock City because of the view of two mesa about 10 miles away, Jacksonville emerged from the mining campsites and thrived to become the county seat.
+Settlers coming west on wagon trains found the Rogue Valley to be a desirable place to establish land claims and earn a living as farmers and ranchers.
+Jacksonville was once the largest town in Oregon Territory, then the 2nd largest in the state.
 That is until the railroad bypassed the town in 1884.
 Jacksonville remained as the county seat and as the prominent town in Southern Oregon, however the boom was over and businesses and residents moved away over the next 50 years.
-Most relocated to Medford as it took Jacksonville’s place with its railroad stop
+Most relocated to Medford as it took Jacksonville’s place with its railroad stop.